-Then, Rey travels to Luke’s planet where she burns her ship and possessions but Luke saves her lightsaber and offers her Leia’s old lightsaber, thus redeeming his tragically awful character from The Last Jedi.
+Then, Rey travels to Luke’s former island where she burns her ship and possessions but Luke saves her lightsaber and offers her Leia’s old lightsaber, thus redeeming his tragically awful character from The Last Jedi.
 Rey then confronts the emperor and his new sith army while the Resistance builds a small fleet.
 Rey is offered queenship of the new empire, the Final Order, but she declines so the emperor tortures her.
 Then Kylo appears and kills the knights of Ren, the emperor’s private security force.
 Kylo then attacks the emperor but he is thrown down a chasm.
 When he reappears later, the emperor somehow steals the life-force of Kylo and Rey so he can revive himself to a certain degree.
 Rey is then granted help from the voices of all the past Jedi we have known, and she battles the emperor eventually turning his lightning against him and killing him.
 Meanwhile, above, the battle rages as the Resistance takes the lead over the First Order, destroying their flagships.
-The exhaustion from fighting leads Rey to collapse in death and Kylo redeems himself by giving his life force over to her after they kiss on screen (apparently they now love each other for some reason, and Jedi can transfer thei life force to one another?)
+The exhaustion from fighting leads Rey to collapse in death and Kylo redeems himself by giving his life force over to her after they kiss on screen (apparently they now love each other for some reason, and Jedi can transfer their life force to one another?)
 It is a bizarre conclusion to say the least.
 The film ends by tying up some loose ends, a la Return of the Jedi, and it closes with Rey burying Luke and Leia’s lightsabers on Tatooine and she claims to now take the name of “Skywalker.”

 In all, the Rise of Skywalker is a better outcome than I could have expected.
-After cobbling together some of the incongruent story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi J.J.
+After cobbling together some of the incongruent story lines, resurrecting fond memories of the originals, and desperately trying to erase or overcome the travesty that was The Last Jedi, J.J.
 Abrams managed to create something not completely terrible, or at least not as bad as the garbage preceding it.
 The Rise of Skywalker was at least an enjoyable little adventure, though nothing remotely close to the magic of the originals.